beyond-all-reason/bar-lobby/README.md

 ## Functionality and Goals

 - Provide functionality for everything related to BAR.
 Campaigns, Missions, Multiplayer, Replays etc
-- Simple and intutive development, lots of documenation for contributing
+- Simple and intutive codebase, lots of documenation for contributing
 - Steam integration, automatic account creation and login
 - Smooth, seemless, fully integrated downloads.
 Content should be preloaded when sensible
 - Communicate entirely via Teiserver's new protocol, [Tachyon](https://github.com/beyond-all-reason/teiserver/tree/master/documents/tachyon).
 No support for the legacy SpringLobbyProtocol
 - TLS only, no unencypted comms

-## Development
-Contributing to BAR Lobby should be a stress-free and ideally _fun_ experience.
-The tech stack has been chosen with this in mind.

 ### Primary Tech Stack
 - [Electron](https://www.electronjs.org/)